How to get into the bookstore

 I purchased a copy of the Night Owl Poetry for myself to read in the morning time when I am reading on the sofa while also enjoying drinking my vanilla latte.
 I find that all of the poems inside this book were wonderfully written and the poems focus towards the young adults to adult readers.
 She has a variety of poetry in her book, but my favorites are “Believe,” “Daddy’s Little Girl,” and “The Cherry Tree Haiku.”
 Those poems stood out the most to me and were the most meaningful to me in my life right now.
 Thank you for writing such a lovely poetry book and I will be sure to share this with others.

-A recent review for Death of a Sculptor.
+A recent review for The Bridge of Deaths

 To view all of Jack Eason’s book please visit his Amazon Page or his blog